Nutrition is one of the most effective ways to prevent and manage kidney disease. Learn which foods you should avoid and why.

 Other types of food, like cereals, pasta, fruits, and vegetables, offer less protein, but they also provide helpful dietary fiber, vitamins, and minerals.

 Moderation and variety are the keys to a balanced nutrition for people living with CKD.
-Working with your doctor and dietician can help you craft a healthy, enjoyable diet that best suits your body’s needs.
+Working with your doctor and dietitian can help you craft a healthy, enjoyable diet that best suits your body’s needs.

 Source: {{articlecontent.article.sourceName}}